endeepak/stub_on_web/README.md

 ## Why yet another stub?

-The existing web solutions suffer from some of the problems listed below
+StubOnWeb is built to ease the manual testing of multiple scenarios of our service integration with other system's API.
+The existing web solutions suffer from one or more of the problems listed below

 * Doesn't allow to choose your own path for url so it is easy to remember
 * Doesn't allow to edit the response.
 Only way to test multiple scenarios is to create new url and update your app config and restart your services.
-Oh too much work!
+Oh.. too much work!
-* Change requests take longer time
+* Change requests for new features take longer time.
+Their tech stack was new and less fun for me to learn & contribute
 * Doesn't allow to inspect last few requests for the url
 * Over engineered UI / work-flow for the job